Protocol Security19 min read

 OPC UA: The OPC UA protocol provides authentication, encryption, and integrity checking that Modbus entirely lacks.
 For new integrations between SCADA servers and modern PLCs (Siemens S7-1500, Rockwell 5370+, Beckhoff TwinCAT), OPC UA is the recommended replacement for Modbus wherever feasible.

-EtherNet/IP with CIP Security: For Rockwell and Ethernet/IP-native environments, CIP Security (TLS/DTLS with certificate-based authentication) provides the authentication and encryption that Modbus lacks.
+EtherNet/IP with CIP Security: For Rockwell and EtherNet/IP-native environments, CIP Security (TLS/DTLS with certificate-based authentication) provides the authentication and encryption that Modbus lacks.
 Adoption requires modern controller firmware and compatible engineering software.

 For the installed base of Modbus-dependent equipment, these migration pathways are long-term objectives.
 The compensating controls described above provide meaningful security in the interim.